Ehesp/react-flux-webpack-boilerplate/README.md

 # Webpack + ReactJS

 This repository is a basic example of a ReactJS application, built with [Webpack](https://webpack.github.io) and [ReactJS](https://facebook.github.io/react/index.html).
 It's aim is to be simple & highly configurable, with no crazy opinionated structure.
-This is not an isomorphic structure, it works purely on the client side with a simple [Express](http://expressjs.com) based server running on the backend.
+This is not an isomorphic structure, it works purely on the client side with a simple [Express](http://expressjs.com) based server running on the backend (for development, or production if needed).

 ## Setup